sketch-hq/SketchAPI/docs/pages/cli-detach.md

 }
 ```

-> **Note:** Layers Groups created from a detached Symbol Instance may have different a position or dimensions.
+> **Note:** Layer Groups created from a detached Symbol Instance may have different a position or dimensions.
 The custom data `frame` attribute contains the orginal value of the instance before it got detached.

 ### Related resources